-Currently, test results will be available within 1 – 2 days of receipt of the specimen at the WSLH.
-NEW – Results will no longer be called to the submitter effective 10/29/20.
+Currently, test results will be available within 1 – 2 days of receipt of the specimen at WSLH.
+Results will not be called to the submitter.
 All results will be reported electronically, as soon as they are available, to the submitting lab, the health department, and HHS.
 Please call WSLH Customer Service at 800-862-1013 if you feel a result is missing.
 If there are urgent questions outside of business hours you may call the WSLH emergency pager at 608-263-3280.